 Blaise Castle House Museum and Estate, Henbury Rd, Henbury, Bristol BS10 7QS

 Founded in 2013, the Palestine Museum and Cultural Centre provides a permanent exhibition of Palestinian heritage, culture and daily life.
-Inside you’ll find an historical account of Palestine; a display of artefacts, photographs, and paintings; a reference library full of books, journals and DVDs; as well as several Palestinian fair-trade products for sale.
+Inside, you’ll find a historical account of Palestine; a display of artefacts, photographs, and paintings; a reference library full of books, journals and DVDs; as well as several Palestinian fair-trade products for sale.

 Palestine Museum and Cultural Centre, 27 Broad St, Bristol BS1 2HG